What We Teach

-Scholars will learn how to change their community and their world instead of waiting on others to change it for them.
+Scholars are equipped with the skills they need to change their community and their world instead of waiting on others to change it for them.

-Our scholars study the Real Story (not just HIS-story), diverse literature, religion and philosophy, and the Arts – exposing them to different ideas of right and wrong, how those ideas shape the world, and how their own ideas can re-shape their world.
+Our scholars learn to engage with the material and ask questions, instead of just memorizing material for tests.
+Our faculty act as facilitators to expose scholars to ideas of right and wrong, how those ideas shape the world, and how their own ideas can reshape the world.

 As scholars learn to think critically about how individual choices impact the larger world, they are empowered to become agents of change -- not leaders in the future, but today.